 Don't let your student be afraid to ask for help.
 Teachers and school counselors are great resources.
 Local universities and community colleges are eager to help, too.
 Your child's school may have a College Fair or Financial Aid Information Night.
 Go to them — even before your student is a senior!

-There's also lots of great information online, so you'll want to divide and conquer!
+There is great information online, so you'll want to divide and conquer!
 Tell your student you'll do some research and insist he or she do so as well.

-The college application starts in the fall for most colleges.
+The college application process starts in the fall for most colleges.
 Applying on time is important.
 You're likely to get more financial aid if you don't wait until the last minute.